torreseam/Teachers-Grading-Book/README.md

 - [License](#license)

 ## Description
-### A sequelize application that allows teachers to add/remove students to a course, maintain an accurate log of grades, attendance and assignments.
-Using a sequelize DB
+### Grading Book will be a web-based application that is intuitive and easy to use.
+It will provide the teacher with a secure place to store grades that can be accessed from home or mobile.
+Giving the teacher the ablilty to edit student grades, roster, and classes.

 ## Install
 ```